monikma/monikma.github.io/_posts/2024-03-05-aws-certified-solutions-architect-storage.md

 | S3 Intelligent Tiering                      | 99.99%     | 11 9s  | >=3   | Unpredictable access patterns                                                       |

 ## S3 Lifecycle Management
-- automatically move files to different tiers, e.g. after a period of not used (TODO how? i think this is wrong)
+- automatically move files to different tiers, e.g. after a period of not used
 - can move versions independently of each other
 - bucket -> Management -> **Lifecycle rules**